-The Company will need to raise additional funds to significantly advance its property portfolio and to fund exploration programs to meet cumulative optional work requirements by 2013 year-end for the Bandito property in the Yukon, and the Elephant Mountain property in Alaska.
-The Company will also need to consider funding alternatives to advance its 100% owned Vana property in Alaska and the Rattlesnake-Natrona property in Wyoming.
+The Company will need to raise additional funds to advance its property portfolio and to fund 2013 exploration programs for the Elephant Mountain Property in Alaska; the Bandito Property in the Yukon; the Pardo and Flint Lake Joint Ventures in Ontario, and the Rattlesnake-Natrona Property in Wyoming.
 Management is also evaluating other potential mineral exploration projects for acquisition.
-The Company is working to secure those funds from conventional equity financing sources, from private investors, through farm-outs of existing properties in the Company's portfolio, such as the McCord farm-out agreement, and from strategic partnerships.
+The Company will also need to raise additional funds to fund exploration on new acquisitions, and to meet its future estimated overhead expenditures.
+Additional funding would also allow for the acquisition and aggressive funding of potential new acquisitions in a climate where opportunities exist but must be evaluated efficiently in a competitive environment.
+The Company is working to secure those funds from conventional equity financing sources, from private investors, through farmouts of existing properties in the Company's portfolio and from strategic partnerships.
 Failure to raise such funds on a timely basis could cause the Company to suspend its operations and eventually to forfeit or sell its interest in its properties.